buttaciemanuel/efex-website/README.md

 # EFEX website

-> Note: the current implementation only accounts for desktop screen rendering.
-The mobile version will be completed subsequently.
+> **Note**: now the design should be responsive to screen size, and it should adapt to mobile screens as well.

 ## Install the dependencies